 Even though vertical videos are not common, they are becoming increasingly popular on social networks, so here are the 5 best video editors for PC and Mac that will enable you to edit your vertical videos.

-There is no question that Filmora is currently the best vertical video editor on the market because it enables you to select the 9:16 aspect ratio for an entire project.
+There is no question that Filmora9 is currently the best vertical video editor on the market because it enables you to select the 9:16 aspect ratio for an entire project.
 In addition to the Portrait aspect ratio, this editing software also allows you to adjust the aspect ratio of your video for Instagram (1:1) or use a 16:9 and 4:3 ratios.
+One of the most part is Filmora9 also allows you to custom

 Like Filmora, PowerDirector 16 allows you to set your project's aspect ratio to 9:16, in addition to 16:9 and 4:3 aspect ratios.
 Smartphone videographers who enjoy making vertical videos will enjoy using the video editor for the PC because it offers a staggering amount of video editing options.
 Furthermore, PowerDirector 16 offers support for 4K and 3D videos, while you can also work with the 360-degree footage.
 Basic editing in this software is very easy since all the tools required to perform simple editing tasks are neatly organized and clearly visible.